 About me.

-I am a critical care fellow currently training in Paris and working in the Geneva Stroke Lab led by Prof. Emmanuel Carrera (Hôpitaux Universitaires de Genève).
+I am a critical care fellow currently training in the Lausanne University Hospital and working in the Geneva Stroke Lab led by Prof. Emmanuel Carrera (Hôpitaux Universitaires de Genève).
 Previously, I had the opportunity to learn and work at the MIP-lab headed by Prof. Dimitri Van De Ville (EPFL) and the Lee Lab directed by Dr. Daniel Lee (Harvard, MEEI).
 My research centers on biomedical applications of machine learning, with a special focus on acute ischemic stroke.

 In addition to my clinical work and research, I love designing practical tools to enhance the care for patients and enjoy contributing to open-source projects.
-I am currently working on Kassandra, a tool to bring machine learning into my clinical practice.
+See Kassandra, a tool to bring machine learning into my clinical practice.
 I have worked on PHI, a tool aiming to connect patients to their hospital caregivers before and after their stay and had a hand in peer-to-peer communication networks whilst running Vlynt.

 For a more formal account of my academic work, see my Curriculum Vitae or Google Scholar.